mdbooth/guestconv/HACKING.md

   _(u'This is a simple translation')

-If a string includes substitutions, these must substituted by name.
+All string substitutions must use string.format(), and must substitute by name.
 This helps translators in a couple of ways: it gives them an indication of what is being substituted, and it allows them to re-order the substitutions.
+For
-For example:
+example:

-  _(u'Error in %(name) module: %(msg)') % {u'name': module, u'msg': msg}
+  _(u'Error in {name} module: {msg}').format(name=module, msg=msg)

 Note the following potential traps when making translatable strings:

 * translation must be done on the string before substitutions
-* translated strings may not contain a concatenation, e.g. _(u'foo ' + u'bar')
+* translated strings must be string constants
+    String constants can still be split across multiple lines for line length or clearer formatting:
+        _(u'This is a string '
+          u'broken across 2 lines')
-* translated strings must not contain trailing newlines
+* translated strings must not contain trailing newlines Newlines can be added afterwards:
+        _('A translated error: {msg}').format(msg=msg) + u'\n'